Close

 A 4 year old girl angry and crying

-• always keep a positive and emotional tone
+• Always keep a positive and emotional tone.

-• maintain a positive behavior cycle
+• Maintain a positive behaviour cycle.

-• give choices whenever appropriate
+• Give choices whenever appropriate.

-• establish consistent discipline strategies among caregivers
+• Establish consistent discipline strategies among caregivers.

-• keep a regular schedule
+• Keep a regular schedule.

 Discipline decides the character of a child, and you certainly want your child to grow up emotionally and mentally healthy.